 What is being done in factories?

 The protocols required in China look similar to what some businesses in the U.S. have announced.
 Extra requirements for reopening factories including temperature control, hygiene protocol and a well-spaced work environment.
-In the workplace PPE is given to all employees.
+In the workplace, PPE is given to all employees.
 Policy requires companies to provide extra care for sick workers.
 The explicit goal is to prevent infected persons from getting others sick at work.
-It is expected that there will be scheduled disinfecting process for the whole facility.
+It is expected that there will be a scheduled disinfecting process for the whole facility.

 How is contact tracing playing out when a confirmed case happens at a business in China?

 Without a vaccine or testing kits for all, tracking is a key part of China’s strategy.
-There are three level of health codes, red, yellow and green.
+There are three levels of health codes, red, yellow and green.
 Each color indicates a person’s risk of exposure to the virus.
 In general, only people with a green code (which is the case for most people) can go back to work.
-When a new case in confirmed, health codes are changed accordingly and all close contacts from the previous 2 weeks are recorded and tested.
+When a new case is confirmed, health codes are changed accordingly and all close contacts from the previous 2 weeks are recorded and tested.
 In general, social distancing, hygiene protocols and interventions appear to be limiting the number of new cases.
 In China, these tracking apps are government mandated.
 It appears there are initiatives at large American tech companies to make a similar application for the U.S. However, since adoption in the U.S. will not be obligatory, companies may need to consider different systems to support record keeping and other proactive interventions to detect asymptomatic spreaders.

-Based on what you’ve researched in China what measures that could potentially improve business outcomes in North America?
+Based on what you’ve researched in China what measures could potentially improve business outcomes in North America?